smidazai/scan_functional/supplementary.md

   - [3.1 Spanish region](#31-spanish-region)
   - [3.2 Climate Data](#32-climate-data)

-This document presents the **R** codes used to obtain the computational results included in the paper “A new parametric spatial scan statistic for functional data: application to climate change data”.
-To cite this work, please use:
+This document provides the R code and data used to generate the computational results featured in the paper “A New Parametric Spatial Scan Statistic for Functional Data: Application to Climate Change Data.”
+To reference this work, please use the following citation:

 Zaineb Smida, Thibault Laurent and Lionel Cucala (2024).
-[A Hotelling spatial scan statistic for functional data: application to economic and climate data](), *WP*.
+[A Hotelling spatial scan statistic for functional data: application to economic and climate data](), *TSE WP*.

 Packages needed: